Imaging radar: Disadvantages of ISAR

 Rolling is side to side.
-Pitching is forward and backwards, yawing is turning left or right.
+Pitching is forward and backward; yawing is turning left or right.

 Monopulse radar 3-D imaging technique

 Monopulse radar 3-D imaging technique uses 1-D range image and monopulse angle measurement to get the real coordinates of each scatterer.
 Using this technique, the image doesn't vary with the change of the target's movement.
 Monopulse radar 3-D imaging utilizes the ISAR techniques to separate scatterers in the Doppler domain and perform monopulse angle measurement.

 Monopulse radar 3-D imaging can obtain the 3 views of 3-D objects by using any two of the three parameters obtained from the azimuth difference beam, elevation difference beam and range measurement, which means the views of front, top and side can be azimuth-elevation, azimuth-range and elevation-range, respectively.

 Monopulse imaging generally adapts to near-range targets, and the image obtained by monopulse radar 3-D imaging is the physical image which is consistent with the real size of the object.